SeanKilleen/BeABetterMan.online/behaviors/women-arent-prevented-from-tech.md

 ## It's not just the system; it's also about personal experience

-But beyond these systemic concerns -- which are real -- if you follow any of the many well-known, trusted women in tech[^2], you will eventually hear a story (or many) about:
+But beyond the above systemic concerns -- which are real -- if you follow any of the many well-known, trusted women in tech[^2], you will eventually hear a story (or many) about:

 * sexual harassment in a professional setting
 * overt sexism